saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 123:** Create a loop that iterates through a string and stops when it finds the first vowel.

 ...

+### Day 42

+**Date**: [2024-06-29]

+**Question 124:** Create a function inside an object that returns the object's own name property using the this keyword.

+**Question 125:** Modify a method in an object to use the this keyword to access another property in the same object.

+**Question 126:** Explain how the this keyword changes its value when used inside a nested function within a method.

+...

 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!